 Boiling water sucks

-- I expected water purification to be somewhat of a chore, but really, it's worthwhile to bring out your own water.
+I expected water purification to be somewhat of a chore, but really, it's worthwhile to bring out your own water.
 If it freezes, all you have to do is melt it.
 This beats having to stoke a fire long enough to boil a giant vat of snow, which usually ends up with bits of dirt and twigs floating in it anyway.

 Portable heaters rule the roost

-- If you're not setting out to be the next Survivorman, then there's no reason you shouldn't be bringing along this bit of luxury.
-Portable heaters make the trip tolerable.
+If you're not setting out to be the next Survivorman, then there's no reason you shouldn't be bringing along this bit of luxury.
+Portable heaters make the trip comfortable (enjoyable).
 Nothing beats a pre-heated tent, or flipping a switch and making things nice and toasty in the morning.
 Just keep that fuel from freezing.
-(We were having trouble igniting at -15C.)
+(We had trouble igniting at -15C.)